-With St. Patrick’s day being this past week, I figured I should be a little festive.
-As a result, I made some Irish soda bread.
+With St. Patrick’s day being this week, I figured I should be a little festive.
+It’s not something I normally get into, but I could always use an excuse to make Orange-Raisin Irish Soda Bread!
 However, instead of just adding raisins, I used some orange zest too to give it a springtime kick.
 This whole wheat, low sugar, egg free bread is best enjoyed with a hot cup of tea and some fresh orange slices.
 Enjoy!

-Preheat the oven to 375°F and line a small baking sheet with parchment paper or a silicone baking mat.
-I prefer using the mats because they are reusable and result in less waste.
+To make Orange-Raisin Irish Soda Bread, start by preheating the oven to 375°F. Line a small baking sheet with parchment paper or a silicone baking mat.
+I prefer using the mats because they are reusable and less wasteful.

 Heat three tablespoons of water in a teapot and whisk with one tablespoon of flax seed in a small bowl to make an “egg”.
 If you don’t have an egg allergy or flax seed, one normal egg will work just fine.

 Then, wash an orange and grate the peel until you have about one tablespoon of zest.
 Set aside.

 In a large bowl, mix the flour, sugar, baking powder, baking soda, salt, and orange zest.
 After that, cut in three tablespoons of cold butter.
 Use a pastry blender to incorporate the butter into the dry ingredients until the pieces of butter are about pea-sized.